Which graph best represents the energy profile of a reaction when... | Channels for Pearson+

 B

-A graph showing a lower activation energy peak compared to the reaction without an enzyme.
+A graph showing a higher activation energy peak compared to the uncatalyzed reaction

 C

-A graph showing no change in activation energy compared to the reaction without an enzyme.
+A graph showing no change in activation energy compared to the uncatalyzed reaction

 D

-A graph showing a higher activation energy peak compared to the reaction without an enzyme.
+A graph showing a lower activation energy peak compared to the uncatalyzed reaction

 Verified step by step guidance